home-assistant/home-assistant.io/source/_integrations/weather.markdown

 <div class='note'>

 Some integrations may not support the `weather.get_forecast` service, but instead expose weather forecasts as a state attribute named `forecast`.
-This behavior is deprecated and will be removed in a future release of Home Assistant core.
+This behavior is deprecated and will be removed in a future release of Home Assistant Core.

 </div>